For men navigating changes in sexual health and function

 If you suspect something physical has shifted, start broad rather than narrow.

-Look at sleep, stress load, alcohol use, training consistency, body composition, and overall health before assuming a single hormone or medication is the solution.
+Look at sleep, stress load, alcohol or nicotine use, training consistency, body composition, medication effects, and overall health before assuming a single hormone or medication is the answer.
 In many cases, several small variables compound.

 When appropriate, medical evaluation can clarify whether a clear deficiency or underlying condition is present.
 But testing is most useful when it’s guided by symptoms rather than anxiety.